Reliable Detections of Atmospheres on Rocky Exoplanets with Photometric JWST Phase Curves: Results

-As described in Section \ref{sec:methods}, we simulate the phase curve with its maximum and minimum calculated by a 1D model for each side of the planet, with stellar heating of $75\%$ and $25\%$ of the total.
-We then add observational noise and fit a model of a sinusoidal phase curve with a free amplitude, mean, and phase offset.
-These atmospheres all therefore assume that $25\%$ of the stellar heating on the day-side is redistributed to the night-side; atmospheres with less redistribution would be less detectable by their night-side emission.
-This fraction is unknown in general for exoplanets, and should depend on a range of atmospheric properties like surface pressure and composition; our choice is merely to demonstrate that an atmosphere with enough heat redistribution can be unambiguously detected.

-The chosen value of $25\%$ is consistent with the order of magnitude of the heat redistribution in the 3D atmospheric simulations and scaling theory in \citet{koll2019identifying}.
-It is also consistent with the outgoing longwave radiation on the night-side plotted for a variety of simulations of TRAPPIST-1 e in \citet{turbet2022trappist}, and is less than the fraction of heat redistributed to the night-side in the 3D simulation of a planet like TRAPPIST-1 b in \citet{hammond2021rotational}.
-Atmospheres with more heat redistribution would, of course, be more easily detectable by their night-side emission than those we simulate here.
+We simulate phase curves containing two eclipses, with a duration $20\%$ longer than a single orbital period.
+Their maximum and minimum are calculated by a 1D model for each side of the planet, with stellar heating of $75\%$ and $25\%$ of the total.
+We then add observational noise and fit a model of a sinusoidal phase curve with a free amplitude, mean, phase offset, and stellar baseline using \citet{exoplanet:pymc3}.
+These atmospheres all assume that $25\%$ of the stellar heating on the day-side is redistributed to the night-side; atmospheres with less redistribution would be less detectable by their night-side emission.
+This fraction is unknown for exoplanets, and depends on a range of atmospheric properties like surface pressure and composition; our choice of $25\%$ is to demonstrate that an atmosphere with enough heat redistribution can be unambiguously detected.
+The value of $25\%$ is consistent with the order of magnitude of the heat redistribution in the 3D atmospheric simulations and scaling theory in \citet{koll2022scaling}.
+It is also consistent with the outgoing longwave radiation on the night-side plotted for a variety of simulations of TRAPPIST-1 e in \citet{turbet2022trappist}.
+If we modelled planets with full heat redistribution (as we do for the eclipse-only observations above), their night-side emission would be even more detectable.